-- Pursue new restaurant development:

-- Deliver consistent same store sales through providing high-quality food and service;

-- Leverage our infrastructure.
+- Pursue new restaurant development in major markets: - Backfill smaller existing markets to build brand awareness: - Deliver consistent same store sales by providing high-quality food and service; and - Leverage our infrastructure.

-We opened nine restaurants in fiscal 2013.
-During 2014, we have opened two restaurants as of February 28, 2014, and plan to open a total often to eleven restaurants for the year.
-Over the next five years, we expect to grow our restaurant base by approximately 20%, annually.
+We opened eleven restaurants in fiscal 2014.
+During 2015, we have opened two restaurants as of February 27, 2015, and plan to open a total often to eleven restaurants for the year.
+Over the next five years, we expect to grow our restaurant base by a compounded annualized growth rate of approximately 20%.
 We have an established presence in Texas, the Southeast and the Midwest, with restaurants in multiple large markets in these regions.
-Our growth plan over the next five years focuses on developing additional locations in our existing core markets, new core markets and in smaller markets surrounding each of those core markets.
+Our growth plan over the next five years focuses on developing additional locations in our existing core markets and major markets while continuing to "backfill" our smaller existing markets in order to build our brand awareness.
 For additional discussion of our growth strategies and outlook, see Item 1.
 "Business-Our Business Strategies."